HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 Before making any contact with the target environment, information was gathered exclusively from public sources.
 The two primary sources were the official VulnHub entry page for HackSudo Thor and the author's public GitHub profile.

 The VulnHub page confirmed the target was a Linux-based system, rated easy to medium difficulty, with the objective of finding the `proof.txt` flag.
-Reviewing the author's GitHub profile gave additional intelligence — Vishal Waghmare consistently designs Linux boot-to-root machines with privilege escalation as the core challenge across the entire HackSudo series.
+Reviewing the author's GitHub profile gave additional insight.
+Vishal Waghmare consistently designs Linux boot-to-root machines with privilege escalation as the core challenge across the entire HackSudo series.
 This shaped the threat model going into the active phases: HTTP and SSH services were the most likely attack surface, and the escalation path was predicted to involve sudo misconfiguration, SUID binary abuse, or exploitation of a custom service.

-This kind of author-pattern analysis matters in a real engagement too.
+This kind of author pattern analysis matters in a real engagement too.
 Understanding how a system was likely designed and what categories of weakness its administrator is likely to repeat gives direction before a single packet is sent.

 | Field | Detail |
 |-------|--------|